Ganga-Sunith/delta/README.md

 # delta
-Start of git and git-hub
+Start of git and git-hub.